costab06/GettingAndCleaningData/codebook.md

 7. reduce the columns to only those with "mean" or "std" in the column names: Uses grep() to identify the columns with the strings "mean" and "std" in them and reduces the test and train feature data sets to those columns

-8. set the activity levels instead of the numbers: Uses as.factor() to create levels from the activity names and apply them.
+8. set the activity levels instead of the numbers: Uses as.factor() to create levels from the activity names and applies them.

-9. creates a totalSet dataframe with all the test and train rows with the features names properly and the activity levels set: Uses cbind() and rbind() to put the subjectID, activity, and features together for the test and train data sets, then row bind them into one data set.
+9. merges the test and train data sets into one total set: Uses cbind() and rbind() to put the subjectID, activity, and features together for the test and train data sets, then row bind them into one data set.
 At this point we have a large and tidy data set.
 All the columns are named properly, the rows contain a single observation each, and the data in the table is all related.

-10. creates a melt of that for the purposes of casting it into a summary: Combines the subjectID and the activity into a single column so that the summary tidyDataSet can be created using dcast.
+10. creates a melt of that large data set for the purposes of casting it into a summary: Combines the subjectID and the activity into a single column so that the summary tidyDataSet can be created using dcast.

 11. casts the melt into a tidyDataSet: Uses dcast() to recast the tall skinny dataset into a summary table using "mean" as the aggregation function for the cast.
 This takes the mean of all occurances of each variable in the dataset having the same value in the "subjectID_activity" column

-12. writes the tidyDataSet into a file
+12. writes this second tidyDataSet into a file